-Legalities of sharing confidential lient formation with other agencies:
+Legalities of sharing confidential client information with other agencies:

-Prescribed Governmen Authorities and Authorised Entities
+Prescribed Government Authorities and Authorised Entities

-Section 28A,B,C of the Children and Community Services Act 2004 allows for the exchange of information without liablidy between prescribed public authorities (see Section 5 for a list of all such authorities) and with authorised entities, such as non-government welfare agencies, provided the information exchange should be sought from the child and/or parent unless counterindicated.
+Section 28A,B,C of the Children and Community Services Act 2004 allows for the exchange of information without liability between prescribed public authorities (see Section 5 for a list of all such authorities) and with authorised entities, such as non-government welfare agencies, provided the information is related to the wellbeing of a child or group of children.
+Consent for such information exchange should be sought from the child and/or parent unless counterindicated.